Showmax/env/README.md

 We also support parsing slices.
-If a data field is declared as slice, the corresponding value parsed from env is treated as comma-separated list of values loaded into the slice This behavior is baked-in and is not configurable.
+If a data field is declared as slice, the corresponding value parsed from env is treated as comma-separated list of values loaded into the slice.
+This behavior is baked-in and is not configurable.

 The following rules apply to the individual slice items: